sverweij/js-makedepend/README.md

 Also removed from js-makedepend with the 2.0.0 release.
 For this also [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) will probably do a better job for this anyway.

+## Support for TypeScript, CoffeeScript and LiveScript
+As of version 2.1.0 js-makedepend supports TypeScript, CoffeeScript and LiveScript.
+If any of these transpilers (or 'compilers' as they like to be called) are installed in your project folder's node_modules, js-makedepend will them.
+It _does not_ ship with the transpilers for these languages themselves to keep install size reasonable (e.g. typescript is ~22Mb) - and your project folder probably already contains them anyway.

+js-makedepend does not need any switches to work with any of these languages, it just works when the transpilers are in node_modules - so everything said above about JavaScript holds for TypeScript, CoffeeScript and LiveScript as well.

+## Support for other alt-js languages
+Providing support for other alt-js languages should prove straightforward - have a peek in the [transpile](./src/extractor/transpile) folder for samples on how to write a wrapper.

+Pull requests welcome.

 ## License
 [MIT](LICENSE)